-- Plastic lenses of optical-quality and scientifically engineered for the best visibility in its class.
+- Plastic lenses are of optical quality and scientifically engineered for the best visibility in their class.

-- Lenses for IR, UV, and sodium flare protection in various shades and combinations of coverages.
+- Lenses for IR, UV, and sodium flare protect in various shades and coverages.

-Phillips glassblowing eyewear is available in a variety of lens options for meeting the needs hazards specific to the types of glass glassblowers work with.
+Phillips glassblowing eyewear is available in various lens options for meeting the needs, and hazards specific to the types of glass glassblowers work with.

 - Phillips 202 – Blocks UV and sodium flare.
 Used with torch work for bead making and silver soldering.
-Lens often referred to as “rose glass” or “didymium.”
+The lens is often referred to as “rose glass” or “didymium.”

-- BoroView 5.0 – Blocks IR, UV and sodium flare.
-Shade 5.0 used for doing borosilicate torchwork such as large vessels, colored borosilicate, and torchwork with thick rods.
+- BoroView 5.0 – Blocks IR, UV, and sodium flare.
+Shade 5.0 uses include borosilicate torchwork such as large vessels, colored borosilicate, and torchwork with thick rods.

 - Quartz Working Glasses – Used when working with quartz glass.
 The darker shade on the bottom allows ample protection from high-temperature torches.
 The lighter shade on top provides better vision when not needing such protection.

-- Split lens glasses – Available in a variety of combinations of the Phillips 202, Green IR 3.0, and Green IR 5.0.
-Used when switching frequently between different types of protection.
+- Split lens glasses – Available in various combinations of the Phillips 202, Green IR 3.0, and Green IR 5.0.
+Used when frequently switching between different types of protection.

 In addition to the various shade options, Phillips also offers several frame options.
-Those include wraparound, goggles, metal, face shields, visors and frames for children.
+These include wraparound, goggles, metal, face shields, visors, and frames for children.